 Important: Report Your Accident!

 The first step in the personal injury process is to report your accident!
 If you have been injured in an accident in Ottawa or Ontario, there are specific rules that must be followed to secure your personal injury claim.
-Your top Ottawa personal injury lawyer can help you through this process, to help you gain compensation for your injury, lost earnings, pain and suffering, or simply getting the insurance company to repair or replace your car.
-Remember, if you do not report the accident, the insurance company will not pay for any of these things enumerated.
-Top Ontario Personal Injury Lawyer David Hollingsworth can help you to ensure that you do not risk losing out on the many important benefits expanded upon below.
+Your top Ottawa personal injury lawyer can help you through this process, to help you gain compensation for your injury, lost earnings, pain, and suffering, or simply getting the insurance company to repair or replace your car.
+Remember, if you do not report the accident, the insurance company may not pay for any of these things enumerated.
+Let our top Ontario personal injury lawyers help you to ensure that you do not risk losing out on the many important benefits expanded upon below.

 The “No-Fault” System of Insurance

 In Ontario, we have a “no-fault” process or set of rules for auto accidents.
 These benefits are called “accident benefits” and basically mean that irrespective of who is responsible or “at fault” for the accident, you are still entitled to a large range of benefits to help you in a time when you are most vulnerable and need the benefits most.
 Generally, this system of insurance was introduced to provide accident victims with a large variety of benefits to foster their rehabilitation and to reduce the number of claims against insurers.